 Where can I buy your coffee?

 Our coffee can be purchased at every major grocery store across Canada, including Sobey’s, Safeway, Save on Foods, IGA, Loblaws, Nesters Markets, Great Canadian Superstore, Avril, Metro, Les Marches Tau and Avril.
 You can also find us at many natural food stores including Choices, Whole Foods, Ambrosia, Big Carrot and Noah’s.
-For more details on where to buy our coffee, please visit the where to buy section in our website.
+For more details on where to buy our coffee, please visit the Store Locator our website.

 Are your bags compostable/recyclable?

 Yes!
 But only in BC for now.
 Recycle BC has launched a pilot program to begin recycling other flexible plastic packaging, which includes coffee bags—finally!

 Over the years we’ve experimented with a number upcycling projects, and are always on the lookout for creative ways to use our high barrier coffee bags.
 We’re always on the hunt for suitable, sustainable coffee packaging.

 Sourcing sustainable packaging is tricky.
 Oxygen speeds up coffee degradation, so it’s important to properly store coffee beans once they are freshly roasted.
 We and countless other roasters use high barrier bags to package coffee that currently cannot be recycled.
 High barrier bags include a valve that lets off-gas nitrogen out and keeps oxygen from getting in.
 The coffee bean is the seed of a fruit – and, as is the case with fruit – it can spoil quickly unless it’s preserved and stored properly.